ttetrafon/practice/unreal engine/027 - networking.md

   - **Net Cull Distance**, **Net Update Frequency** (has a real-life max of 60???), and **Min Net Update Frequency** are useful to control how much effort the server has to do for these specific variables.
   - **C++** variables can be replicated with the use of `UPROPERTY(Replicated)`.
     - In addition, must add the following function inside the class employing the replicated variable.
+  - Variables that can be updated on a client, should first be updated locally and then (through `Is Server`) call a custom event that runs on the server, so that their values are then replicated to all other clients.

 ```c++
 UPROPERTY(Replicated)